Man, young boy shot at New Jersey high school football game - WHIZ News

 Pleasantville is about seven miles (11 kilometers) west of Atlantic City.
 Its high school team won its first division title in 43 years this season, and the stands were packed.

-Videos posted to Twitter show people hitting the ground, running from the bleachers and jumping over chain-link fences as the gunfire erupted.
-At least six gunshots are audible in a video posted by Jersey Sports Zone, which also shows players stop mid-play, look at the stands and then turn and run.
+Videos obtained by The Associated Press show people hitting the ground, running from the bleachers and jumping over chain-link fences as gunfire sounds.
+At least six gunshots are audible in a video from Jersey Sports Zone, which also shows players stop mid-play, look at the stands and then turn and run.

 “I heard the gunshots,” Pleasantville football player Ernest Howard, 17, said in a Twitter clip posted by a Philadelphia Inquirer reporter.
 “We started all running for this fence and tried to run inside the gym.”